account:setup:ci

 Output Example

-When you run the command, it produces an output that is similar to the following:
+When you run the command to set up an account, it produces an output that is similar to the following:

 The authentication was successful with the following account and role: My account name [Developer].
 This project will use the authentication ID "myAuthId" as default.